These are the BEST protein pancakes! They’re made with eggs, bananas, and rolled oats, and will keep you going until lunchtime.

 - 1 teaspoon vanilla extract

-- Preheat a large non-stick skillet to medium heat.
+Preheat a large non-stick skillet to MEDIUM-LOW heat.
 Spray with cooking spray.

-- In a small bowl whisk together the egg, egg whites, vanilla and cinnamon.
+In a medium bowl whisk together the egg, egg whites, vanilla and cinnamon.
 Add the oats and banana slices and stir well to combine.
-The mixture’s consistency won’t look like it will form into pancakes, but I promise it will!
+The batter's consistency won’t look like it will form into pancakes, but I promise it will!

-- Pour the mixture onto the skillet to form two separate pancakes.
+Pour the batter onto the skillet to form two separate pancakes.
 Cook the pancakes for 2-3 minutes on one side and then flip and cook for an additional 1-2 minutes.
-Remove from the pan and serve with Almond Butter.
+Remove from the pan and serve with almond butter (I love this one).